 Symptom Possible solution Internet programs do not start automatically.
-Log in to your ISP, and start the desired program.
-I cannot connect to For Windows 7: the Internet.
-Click the Start button, click Control Panel, click Action Center, and then click Troubleshooting.
-2. Under Network and Internet, click Connect to the Internet.
+Log in to your Internet Service Provider (ISP), and start the desired program.

+Symptom Possible solution Cannot connect to the Internet.
+For Windows 7: 1.
+Tap the Start button, tap Control Panel, tap Action Center, and then tap Troubleshooting.
+Under Network and Internet, tap Connect to the Internet.
 Verify that you are using the proper cables for your Internet connection type.
-Your computer might have a dial-up modem and an Ethernet network adapter (also called a network interface card, or NIC).
-A modem uses a standard telephone cable, whereas the network adapter uses a network cable, to connect to a local area network (LAN).
+Your computer might have an Ethernet network adapter (also called a network interface card, or NIC).
+The network adapter uses a network cable, to connect to a local area network (LAN).
 Do not connect a telephone cable to the network adapter, and do not plug a network cable into a telephone service line; doing so might damage the network adapter.

-Symptom Possible solution Run the wireless setup wizard: Click the Start button, click Control Panel, click Network and Internet, and then click Network and Sharing Center.
-In the Network and Sharing Center window, click Set up a connection or network to open the wizard, and then follow the onscreen instructions.
+Run the wireless setup wizard: Tap the Start button, tap Control Panel, tap Network and Internet, and then tap Network and Sharing Center.
+In the Network and Sharing Center window, tap Set up a connection or network to open the wizard, and then follow the onscreen instructions.
 If your system has an external antenna, try to move the antenna to a better position.
 If the antenna is internal, try to move the computer.
-Try to connect again later, or contact your Internet service provider (ISP) for assistance.
+Try to connect again later, or contact your ISP for assistance.